 Listen, you can make a bechamel sauce or white sauce if you really want, but layers of cheddar work wonderfully in this, and it saves on the washing up.
 I've also tried this with cottage cheese, as suggested in the comments by a reader.
 It worked an absolute treat alongside the cheddar and mozzarella

 Pre-cooked puy lentils make this recipe an absolute breeze.
 Of course, you could cook your own ahead of time and use those for this recipe instead.

-I love PASTA (as mentioned over in my recent Prawn Linguine recipe), but there's no need to be a pasta snob.
+I love PASTA, but there's no need to be a pasta snob.
 If you have fresh lasagne sheets kicking around, use them, they will make layering much prettier.
 Having said that, dried sheets work perfectly here.
 There is no need to pre-cook them, snap and layer up.